FaiLuReH3Ro/ibm-da-capstone-py/README.md

 <p>In this project, I am tasked with collecting data from multiple sources and identifying emerging in-demand tech skills.
 Using sources from job postings, training portals, and the Stack Overflow Developer Survey, I will employ data analysis techniques to uncover the current trends in programming skills, databases, and development tools. </p>

 <p>I will start with collecting data from web scraping, APIs, and datasets in various formats (.csv, Excel, databases).
 Then, I would clean and prepare the data using data wrangling techniques.
-After the data is ready, I will apply statistical analysis to identify key trends.
-Finally, I will visualize insights with IBM Cognos Analytics and share my findings through a presentation.</p>
+After the data is ready, I will apply exploratory analysis to identify key trends.
+I will then proceed with visualizing insights about the top technology trends.
+Finally, I will create a dashboard with Tableau and share my findings through a presentation.</p>

 <h2>Problem & Objective</h2>

-<p>IT consulting firms need to stay competitive presently by understanding the emerging tech skills.
-My role as a data analyst will contribute to this goal by identifying insights for the current standards. </p>
+<p>Technology skills evolve quickly, making it difficult for companies to align talent with demand.
+IT consulting firms need to stay competitive presently by understanding the emerging tech skills.
+My goals is to help organizations focus hiring,
+training, and investments in the right areas by providing data-driven insights and predictive analysis into which programming languages, databases, and tools are most in-demand. </p>

 <p>I will answer these questions: </p>